waimea-hwstringer/200assessment/docs/Development.md

 I showed her the delete order function
 >"Yeah, I didn't think about that but you definitely need it.
 Looks good."

+I Showed her the change to the details presented on the Admin list of orders
+>"That definitely is an improvement.
+It would have looked so cluttered on my phone screen."

-I queried her about how the examples portion of the home page is looking because it looks a bit bad.
+I queried her about how the examples portion of the home page is looking, because I think that it looks a bit bad.

 >"It looked good on the simple mockup but with the real images I think it looks bad.
 I don't like how it has the big border and title around the images.
 It would be better to just have the pictures without any of the description or title cluttering it."